Smaths/dotfiles/README.md

 # Dotfiles

-macOS-focused dotfiles for fast, repeatable machine setup.
+macOS-focused dotfiles for fast, repeatable, smaths-able machine setup.

 ## What This Repo Manages